This Day In Writing History

 Hedda Hopper's Hollywood went from the Los Angeles Times to national syndication, appearing in over 80 newspapers, attracting millions of loyal readers.
 In 1939, she made the leap to radio, hosting her own show, The Hedda Hopper Show, which ran for 16 years on different networks.
 She also hosted a TV special in 1960, interviewing famous guests including Bob Hope, Walt Disney, Anthony Perkins, John Cassavetes, Debbie Reynolds, James Stewart and Gloria Swanson.

-Hedda also enjoyed "outing" celebrities she believed to be gay or lesbian - a career-ending revelation in those days.
+Hedda also enjoyed "outing" celebrities whom she believed to be gay or lesbian - a career-ending revelation in those days.
 When she tried to out Cary Grant and Randolph Scott as homosexual lovers, she had to retract the accusation because Grant was too powerful even for her to touch.
 When she claimed that British actors Michael Wilding and Stewart Granger were gay lovers, Wilding sued her for libel and won.

 Quote Of The Day